funi-fi/ciivii/README.md

 There will be DIY kits available when next round of testing has cleared some concerns.
 The circuit can be build on breadboard very easily for the hasty & geeky ones.
 If you would be interested in beta testing either the soldering, or coding, or both, don't hesitate to contact, few test kits will be avilable shortly.

+### Make it

+Follow the guides in the Github Wiki: https://github.com/funi-fi/ciivii/wiki

 ### Bill of Materials

 Coming soon